National Enterprise Systems Phone Harassment?

 Who are National Enterprise Systems (NES)?

-Based out of Solon, Ohio, National Enterprise Systems debt collection agency, also known as NES, is a licensed debt collection agency in all 50 states.
-They collect for creditors in the automotive, retail, financial, higher education, and telecommunications industries.
+Based out of Solon, Ohio, they are a licensed debt collection agency in all 50 states.
+They collect for creditors in the automotive, retail, financial, higher education clients, and telecommunications industries.
 As a debt collection agency, National Enterprise Systems makes a profit from the money they recover from consumers often by attaching late fees or additional charges to the original amount owed.

 In May of 2018, NES settled a class-action lawsuit filed in New York Federal Court.
 That lawsuit accused NES of misleading consumers by requiring consumers to dispute debts only in wiring, which is against the law.
 Before the case could go to judgment NES settled the case for an undisclosed amount.